Aerial photography: United Kingdom

-Model aircraft with a mass of more than 20 kg are termed ‘Large Model Aircraft’ – within the UK, large model aircraft may only be flown in accordance with an exemption from the ANO, which must be issued by the CAA.
+Model aircraft with a mass of more than 20 kg are termed 'Large Model Aircraft' – within the UK, large model aircraft may only be flown in accordance with an exemption from the ANO, which must be issued by the CAA.

 Types

 Oblique

 Photographs taken at an angle are called oblique photographs.
 If they are taken from a low angle relative to the earth's surface, they are called low oblique and photographs taken from a high angle are called high or steep oblique.

-Vertical
+Vertical (Nadir)

 Vertical photographs are taken straight down.
 They are mainly used in photogrammetry and image interpretation.
 Pictures that will be used in photogrammetry are traditionally taken with special large format cameras with calibrated and documented geometric properties.

 Combined

 Aerial photographs are often combined.
-Depending on their purpose it can be done in several ways, of which a few are listed below.
+Depending on their purpose, it can be done in several ways, of which a few are listed below.